dougpowers/vim-mapper/README.md

 The active node is outlined in blue.
 The current targeted child node is outlined in light red.
 Press the 'n' key to cycle target clockwise or 'N' to cycle counter-clockwise.
 Press 'Enter' to make the targeted node active.

-To edit the active node, press 'a', 'i', or 'c' to append, insert, or select the full node text, respectively.
+To edit the active node, press 'a', 'i', or 'c' to append after, insert before, or select the full node text, respectively.

 To delete a node and its ancestors, press 'd'.
 A confirmation dialog will be displayed if more than one node is to be removed.